-Changes in Benefit Terms - There were no changes in benefit terms since the previous valuations for both CalSTRS and CalPERS.

-Changes of Assumptions - There were no changes in economic assumptions since the previous valuations for both CalSTRS and CalPERS.
+- Changes in Benefit Terms There were no changes in benefit terms since the previous valuations for either CalSTRS or CalPERS. - Changes of Assumptions There were no changes in economic assumptions since the previous valuations for either CalSTRS or CalPERS.

-Schedule of District Contributions for Pensions
+Schedule of the District Contributions for Pensions